tensorchord/pgvecto.rs-docs/src/admin/upgrading.md

 If you are using Docker, you can just delete `pg_vectors` folder under the volume directory too.
 Then you need to restart PostgreSQL.

-If you see the error `The extension is upgraded so this index is outdated.` when using an index or see the text `UPGRADE` in the view `pg_vector_index_info`, you need to reindex these indexes.
+If you see the error `The extension is upgraded so this index is outdated.` when using an index or see the text `UPGRADE` in the view `pg_vector_index_stat`, you need to reindex these indexes.

 Let's say the name of the index is `t_val_idx`, you will reindex them with this SQL: